HMI-Studios/CivCloneJS/README.md

 # CivClone

-CivClone is a game inspired by Sid Mier's Civilizations.
+CivClone is a game inspired by Sid Meier's Civilizations.

 ## Implementation